However, despite efforts to appear inclusive, adverse impact often undermines hiring processes, hindering the chances of certain groups.

 1. Define the job position objectively

-It is important when hiring to analyse the job position as objectively as possible.
-Define what criteria is absolutely essential for the candidate to have for the role.
 Focusing solely on the required skills and abilities needed for the role will assist you in having a diverse applicant pool to choose from.
 Having criteria in your job descriptions that aren’t directly linked to the role itself will make you susceptible to adverse impact.

-1. Keep the ⅘ rule in mind
+2. Keep the ⅘ rule in mind

 The ⅘ rule is a general rule of thumb in avoiding adverse impact.
 The rule states that if the selection rate of a certain group is at least 80% less than the selection rate for the highest group, then disparate impact may be affecting the selection process.
 While the EEOC does not use the ⅘ rule as an objective standard, it is a strong indicator of whether or not your company is subconsciously discriminating against a given group.

-1. Use Technology for blind candidate selection
+3. Use technology for blind candidate selection

 As a recruitment professional, you must examine your pre-employment assessments in terms of disparate impact.
 Your assessments should be tailored in such a way that all demographic groups are equally capable of scoring well on the test.
 Keep in mind that different groups have different backgrounds and different ways of thinking, so your assessment should not favour one way of thinking over another.